 While doing your trip Down Under, why not visit some of the paradise islands of the South Pacific?
 With many islands surrounded by crystal clear waters, perfect for exploring coral reefs and sea caves, Tonga would not be a bad place to add to the travel list!
 Sunny Tonga is the first country in the world to see dawn – a great feeling when watching the sunrise from an isolated beach.
 The country is made up of 176 islands, 40 of which are inhabited.
 This guide will go through the main islands but remember you can always take short excursions to the small islands, some of which are resorts with the island all to themselves.

 Buy bus or car on the larger islands, navigating on land is easy and affordable.
 Hiring a bike or simply using your legs will get you around the smaller islands.
 But you will not want to spend too long on land, as Tonga is one of the very few places on Earth where you can swim with whales!

 Traveller’s tips for backpacking in Tonga

 - Dress and behave respectfully.
 It is against the law to appear in a public place topless.
 For public places, wear sleeves, shorts and skirt below the knee.
-Wear short and T-shirt at beaches.
-Bikinis and bathing suits are acceptable in resorts.
+Wear shorts and T-shirt at beaches.
+Bikinis and bathing suits are acceptable in resorts

 - Drive on the left side of the road.